How does downsampling affect needle electromyography signals? A generalisable workflow for understanding downsampling

 To find the best downsampling configurations, we measure the feature extraction time for each downsampling configuration and visualise the trade-off between computation time and classification accuracy using a Pareto plot, presented in Figure~\ref{fig:tradeoff}.
-This figure highlights the non-dominated solutions, identifying the best trade-off between computation time and accuracy.
-These solutions are the points where the extraction speed cannot be further increased without a corresponding loss in classification accuracy.
-Similar to Figure \ref{fig:classification}, we mark the critical factors for each method (see Section \ref{sec:class_perf}).
+This figure highlights the non-dominated solutions, identifying the best trade-off between computation time and balanced accuracy.
+These solutions are the points where the extraction speed cannot be further increased without a corresponding loss in classification performance.
+We mark the critical downsampling factors as explained in Section \ref{sec:class_perf} for each method.
 We observed an almost exponential decrease in feature extraction time up to a downsampling factor of 50, beyond which further downsampling yielded minimal computational gains.
 The original signal is notably absent from the non-dominated solutions.
-This confirms that even if accuracy is the primary goal, downsampling provides a more efficient representation of the data without sacrificing classification performance.
-Between factors 2 and 100, virtually all non-dominated solutions correspond to the LTTB method or its variant MinMaxLTTB, highlighting the superiority of this approach in our experiment.
-Above factor 100, all algorithms but M4 appear as non-dominated solutions.
-M4 never produced non-dominated solutions, showing the importance of the downsampling method used.
-Table \ref{tab:tradeoff} numerically summarises the mean classification metrics and feature extraction speedup for each method, using the highest downsampling factor that maintains accuracy similar to the Original signal (i.e., right below the critical difference).
+This confirms that even when balanced accuracy is the primary goal, downsampling provides a more efficient representation of the data without sacrificing classification performance.
+Between factors 2 and 100, virtually all non-dominated solutions correspond to the Decimate method, highlighting the superiority of this approach in our experiment.
+At factor 100 and above, the non-dominated solutions were produced by MinMax and LTTB, indicating that under extreme downsampling, these methods better preserve the information content relevant to our classification problem.
+Table \ref{tab:tradeoff} numerically summarises the mean classification metrics and feature extraction speedup for each method, using the highest downsampling factor that maintains accuracy similar to the Original signal (i.e., right below the \textit{critical downsampling factor}).